feat-agency/vite-plugin-webfont-dl/readme.md

 ⚙️ The plugin **downloads the given fonts from Google Fonts and dynamically injects** them *(internal or external CSS)* into your Vite project.

-💡 **Webfont-DL plugin** let's you leverage the flexibility of Google Fonts without trade-offs when it comes to page perfomance.
+💡 **Webfont-DL plugin** lets you leverage the flexibility of Google Fonts without trade-offs when it comes to page perfomance.

 <br>